Jayadeep Patra: Early life and education

-Patra earned his Bachelor of Science (1996) and Master of Arts (1998) in Psychology and Statistics from Utkal University, India.
-He completed an additional Master of Arts in Human Development and Applied Psychology from the University of Toronto in 2001.
-He obtained his PhD in Developmental Psychology and Public Health from the Ontario Institute for Studies in Education (OISE) at the University of Toronto in 2007 under the guidance of Jurgen Rehm.
-He later pursued postdoctoral research with Prabhat Jha at the Centre for Global Health Research at St. Michael's Hospital, Toronto, from 2012 to 2016.
+Patra was born in Cuttack, Odisha, India.
+He earned a Bachelor of Science degree in Psychology and Statistics in 1996 and a Master of Arts degree in Psychology in 1998 from Utkal University.
+After moving to Canada, he completed a Master of Arts in Human Development and Applied Psychology at the University of Toronto in 2001.
+He subsequently obtained a Ph.D. in Developmental Psychology and Public Health from the Ontario Institute for Studies in Education (OISE), University of Toronto, in 2007 under the supervision of epidemiologist Jürgen Rehm.

+From 2012 to 2016, Patra completed postdoctoral research at the Centre for Global Health Research at St. Michael's Hospital in Toronto, where he worked with epidemiologist Prabhat Jha on studies addressing mortality, chronic disease, and global health.